• Skip to primary navigation

 scallop-recipe-pan-seared-plantain

 That was 19 years ago and I still remember it like it was yesterday.
-My father is no longer with us but my memories of eating at Gloria Estefan restaurant still brings a smile to my face.
-It is the food that brings people together and the places we go to visit becomes a great place to visit if the food was good!
+My father is no longer with us but my memories of eating at Gloria Estefan restaurant still bring a smile to my face.
+It is the food that brings people together and the places we go to visit become a great places to visit if the food was good!

 scallop-recipe-pan-seared-plantain

-The Pan Seared Scallops with Plantains is an example of that time I had with my dad on our birthday.
-Now I make it for Jeff which by the way he ate the whole plate and left me 4 to eat.
+The Pan Seared Scallops with Plantains are an example of that time I had with my dad on our birthday.
+Now I make it for Jeff who by the way ate the whole plate and left me 4 to eat.
 Making the Pan Seared Scallops with Plantains is a way of sharing my dad with Jeff because he never met him.

 scallop-recipe-pan-seared-plantain